Preboarding & onboarding software for frontline teams

 • What's the difference between preboarding and onboarding?

-Preboarding is everything between the candidate signing the offer and their first day on shift — the gap most operators leave silent.
+Preboarding is everything between the candidate signing the offer and their first day on shift — the gap most operators leave unmanaged.
 Onboarding starts on day 1 and runs through ramp-to-productive.
 We treat them as one journey because the same hire moves through both, and the cost of dropping either one is the same: a missing person on the floor.

-• How do tests and homework work?
+• How do quizzes and assignments work?

 • How does multi-language work?
 Do you translate our content?